 Level of Service Performance Measure Information used to measure Actual 2014/15 LTP Target 2014/15 Actual 2013/14 Explanation about any significant variation Opening hours are convenient for users of District Library services % of customers satisfied with opening hours Resident Satisfaction Survey 65% 90% Not measured A resident satisfaction survey was not undertaken during this reporting period.
 The library did undertake a survey of its customers.
 Library services are utilised Number of physical visits to Library Recorded visitor numbers 76,128 90,000 76,166 The Library remains a busy and functioning facility for Council.
 The LTP target is high and has not been met during the period of the LTP.
 It has been amended in the recently introduced LTP to more accurately represent population and capacity of the facility.
-Increased use of Library facilities Membership 3,620 3,600 3,921 Increased use of Library facilities Issues 90,000 88,000 80,365 This target has never been met.
+Increased use of Library facilities Membership 3,620 3,600 3,921 Increased use of Library facilities Issues 81,636 88,000 80,365 This measure remains below the LTP target due to reduced opening hours imposed in 2013/14.
 The Library environment is comfortable and user friendly Resident Satisfaction Survey 92% 90% Not measured A resident satisfaction survey was not undertaken during this reporting period.
-A wide range of up to date material is available in a variety of formats and relevant to the community % of customers e satisfied with the selection of material available in print, E- format, audio/visual and IT services Resident Satisfaction Survey 95% 90% Not measured Although the annual resident survey was not undertaken, the Library conducted a survey of its own customers.
+A wide range of up to date material is available in a variety of formats and relevant to the community % of customers satisfied with the selection of material available in print, E- format, audio/visual and IT services Resident Satisfaction Survey 95% 90% Not measured Although the annual resident survey was not undertaken, the Library conducted a survey of its own customers.